balaji1233/Magma/README.md

 You can download the pretrained Magma model weights to initialize as the base weights for video supervised fine-tuning.

 ## Run the training sample code
-1. Set the paths for the following arguments:
+1. Set the paths for the following arguments in the script file ./scripts/magma_video_sft.sh:
     - model_name_or_path: path to pretrained model weights (Magma pretraining)
     - output_dir: path to output directory for saving weights